Center for Faculty Excellence

 USMA Blackboard has moved to the "Cloud."

 Currently, all West Point courses are able to take advantage of USMA Blackboard on the Internet, hosted by Blackboard.com.
 This site is available 24/7/365 from any Internet connection, making it accessible from computers and personal devices, (e.g., iOS and Android tablets).
-The authentication method is through a user ID and password; a separate email was sent to cadets, faculty, and staff with this information.
+The authentication method is through a user ID and password; a separate email will be sent from AMS to cadets, faculty, and staff with this information.

 *If you have misplaced this email or are having trouble with your login, go to https://usma.blackboard.com and click the "Forgot Your Password?" link under the login button.
 In the pop-up window, fill in the first three lines; First Name, Last Name, and Username.
 For faculty, this will be either your email name (in front of @usma.edu) or, if you arrived before 2005, your old Windows logon name (e.g., im4670).
 For cadets, it is the x-number (including the x).
 Then, click Submit.
 You will receive an email in your USMA email account containing a link to a page where you can reset your password.
 Once you do so and click Submit, you will move to a page where you can enter your Username and new password to login.*

 In preparation for this move, a number of Blackboard training sessions will be offered through the Center for Faculty Excellence.
 Click on this link for the session schedule.
 Please RSVP for any sessions using the sign-up list on the session webpage.